antmicro/busperf/docs/source/output.md

 # Output

-For each described bus busperf will calculate and display:
+For each described bus, Busperf will calculate and display several statistics.

 ## Single channel

-- `bus_name`: name of bus
+- `bus_name`: name of the bus
 - `busy`: number of clock cycles performing transaction
 - `free`: bus is not used
 - `no transaction`: transaction is not performed
 - `backpressure`: [backpressure](https://en.wikipedia.org/wiki/Back_pressure)
-- `no data`: receiver ready but no data is avaible to tranfer
+- `no data`: receiver ready but no data is available to transfer
 - `delays between transaction`: delays in clock cycles between transactions
 - `burst lengths`: lengths of bursts including delays during burst

-Table matching state of the bus with busperf statistic name:
+Table matching state of the bus with Busperf statistic name:

 | busperf        | busy                  | free               | no transaction     | backpressure      | no data         | unknown        |
 |----------------|-----------------------|--------------------|--------------------|-------------------|-----------------|----------------|